 Just as you may have times when you receive a lower income, there may be occasions when your contracts provide you with a higher income.
-Some mortgages have the flexibility for you to pay off additional amounts to your normal repayments, allowing you to repay your mortgage loan faster.
+Some mortgages have the flexibility for you to pay off additional amounts to your normal repayments.
+This allows you to repay your mortgage loan faster.

 9. Consider a joint mortgage

 There’s nothing to stop you from applying for a joint mortgage if you want to buy a property with someone else.
 You still need to provide the same information as if you were applying on your own but applying with another applicant may increase the loan amount the lender agrees to.
-Between you, you should be able to save a larger deposit and this will provide you with more mortgage deals and better rates.
+Between you, you should be able to save a larger deposit.
+This will provide you with more mortgage deals and better rates.

 10. Liaise with a specialist mortgage broker